rust-lang/rfcs/active/0000-raw-reform.md

 `foo.unsafe_get(i)` -> `foo.as_raw()[i]`.
 However if lots of unsafe work needs to be done, the `as_raw` conversion need only be done once.

+We also duplicate the free functions on `ptr` to the RawPtr traits because while methods are generally more convenient to use, raw ptrs are frequently made very transiently. ref-to-ptr coercion means the free functions can be more ergonomic to use when the user only has a proper reference to the value.
+Therefore we offer both free functions and methods so that the most ergonomic calling style can be used.
+When UFCS is fully available, it should be possible to import the RawPtr methods *as* free functions, in which case the free functions can reasonably be deprecated.

 The ptr module ends up only having the following functions:

 ```